CYP1A2 Gene: Fast or Slow Caffeine Metabolizer?

 Other inhibitors of CYP1A2 include ciprofloxacin (antibiotic) and cimetidine.[ref]

 Keep in mind that your caffeine metabolism may be altered when taking a CYP1A2 inhibitor.
-In other words, if you are normally a fast metabolizer and drink coffee or tea with dinner, you may find yourself having problems sleeping if you couple that caffeine with a CYP1A2 inhibitor like cimetidine, curcumin, or ciprofloxacin.
+In other words, if you are normally a fast metabolizer and drink coffee or tea with dinner, you may find yourself having problems sleeping if you pair caffeine with a CYP1A2 inhibitor like cimetidine, curcumin, or ciprofloxacin.

 Member Content: